Arts Education Program News & Events

 In addition, a series of special educational events will feature movie screenings, presentations and workshops with appearances by experts from the field of stop motion animation.
 The project honors of those working in this incredible media, from the early pioneers such as Dawley, O'Brien, Pal & Harryhausen, to the contemporary animation studios of Aardman, Clokey & Laika.

 Ceramics Lab Hours & Classes

-New sessions of classes start every two weeks!
+New sessions of classes start every few weeks!
 View our current class schedule or register online now!

-Every Wednesday evening from 6 - 9 PM we have drop-in Ceramic Lab hours where students can work on their projects at their own pace.
+This summer Ceramics Lab hours will be every Monday from 2 - 5 PM and every Wednesday from 6 - 9 PM.
+Students can work on their projects at their own pace.
 Lab hours are recommended for ages 14 and up.
 No prior registration needed, just stop by!

 Top X Lists

 As we continue our celebration across the 2016-17 Season, we present the Top X Lists!

 Over the next 10 months, beginning in September 2016 and continuing through July 2017, a list of important, educational and interesting facts about the Grand will be featured.
 In addition prominent collaborators and patrons who've made notable contributions to the programming and operations of the Center will be recognized.

 10th Anniversary Season – Thank You!